Are you wondering with a question, “How to secure my WordPress site?”

-If yes, then you are at the exact place to find out some helpful tips.
+If yes, you are at the exact place to find some helpful tips.

-You need to know a hell lot of WordPress security tips and thus I have decided to craft 2 blog posts, and here is the 1st post (Part 1) with some fundamental precautions.
+You need to know a hell of WordPress security tips, and thus I have decided to craft two blog posts, and here is the 1st post (Part 1) with some basic precautions.

-Today, WordPress is not just a blogging platform anymore, but it has also developed into a full-fledged CMS and is considered as the ideal solution to develop websites of all kinds.
+Today, WordPress is not just a blogging platform anymore; it has also developed into a full-fledged CMS and is considered the ideal solution for developing websites of all kinds.

-Individual developers in the community work around the clock to get rid of all sorts of vulnerabilities involving WordPress security to make sure that this content publishing platform is always safe and secure.
+Individual developers in the community work around the clock to eliminate all sorts of vulnerabilities involving WordPress security to ensure that this content publishing platform is always safe and secure.

-Hence, it is vital to upgrade your WordPress security to make sure that your site is safe from all sorts of malicious attacks over the web.
+Hence, upgrading your WordPress security is vital to ensure your site is safe from all sorts of malicious attacks over the web.

-Yet, it is not as simple as it seems.
-Just like you maintain your bike, grease the engine, tighten the brakes now and then, you need to maintain your WordPress website as well.
+It is not as simple as it seems.
+Just like you maintain your bike, grease the engine, and tighten the brakes now and then, you need to manage your WordPress website.

-Now, you must be confused that how could you possibly secure a CMS platform without any prior knowledge of coding.
+Now, you must be confused about how to secure a CMS platform without prior knowledge of coding.

-Well, everyone who maintains their bike is not expert mechanics either.
-All you need is to follow the trends around WordPress, following basic and advanced WordPress safety measures.
+Well, everyone who maintains their bike is not an expert mechanic either.
+All you need is to follow the trends in WordPress, following basic and advanced WordPress safety measures.

 I have tried my best to craft this WP security guide to ensure the safety of your website powered by WordPress.

-In 2013, a tally of around 73% of the popular sites was at risk.
-Now, you must be thinking that your website is not that popular to get hacked or even noticed by the hackers.
+In 2013, around 73% of the favorite sites were at risk.
+Now, you must think that your website is not that popular to get hacked or even noticed by hackers.

-However, the fact is that most of the hacking methods involve running a malicious script that would crawl into different WordPress websites found on the web, irrespective of its popularity.
+However, the fact is that most of the hacking methods involve running a malicious script that would crawl into different WordPress websites found on the web, irrespective of their popularity.

-Being developed by a huge community of WordPress enthusiasts, the core installation of WordPress is highly secured with regular updates, to get rid of certain tweaks and vulnerabilities discovered on the platform.
+Being developed by a massive community of WordPress enthusiasts, the core installation of WordPress is highly secured, with regular updates to eliminate specific tweaks and vulnerabilities discovered on the platform.

-But, the extra additions to this core WordPress platform, such as adding plugins, themes, and custom codes, increase the chances for the WordPress website to get hacked.
+But, the extra additions to this core WordPress platform, such as plugins, themes, and custom codes, increase the chances of the WordPress website getting hacked.

-So, it is highly important for every WordPress user out there to follow some improved and basic WordPress security tips to ensure the safety of their data and the overall website.
+So, it is highly important for every WordPress user to follow some improved and basic WordPress security tips to ensure the safety of their data and the overall website.

-Well, before we get into the advanced WordPress security strategies, you should ensure that you are following the necessary things to protect your WordPress files.
+Before we get into the advanced WordPress security strategies, you should ensure that you follow the necessary things to protect your WordPress files.

 How To Secure WordPress?